Design Basics for HDI and the HDI PCB Manufacturing Process

 When planning an HDI PCB design, there are some design and manufacturing challenges to overcome.
 Here is a short list of challenges you may run into when designing an HDI PCB:

 - Larger number of components on both sides of PCB stackup

 - Longer trace routes creating longer signal flight times

 - More trace routes required to complete the board

 With the right set of layout and routing tools built on a rules-driven design engine, you can violate the normal rules in PCB design and create powerful PCBs with very high interconnect density.
 Working with high-density PCB routing and fine pitch components is easy when you use advanced PCB design software that is built for HDI PCB design.
 You can create your new HDI design and plan for the HDI manufacturing process with the world-class design features in Altium Designer.

 The HDI manufacturing process differs from the traditional PCB manufacturing process in a few simple yet important ways.
-The use of thinner traces, smaller vias, more layers, and smaller components can still be easily accommodated in your design software, but design for manufacturing (DFM) requirements become more difficult to accommodate.
+An important point here is that fabricator limitations will constrain design freedom and will set limits as to how the board can be routed.
+The use of thinner traces, smaller vias, more layers, and smaller components can still be accommodated in your design software, but accommodating design for manufacturing (DFM) requirements means taking advantage of automation in your design software.
 The exact DFM requirements depend on the manufacturing process and materials used to build the board.
 DFM requirements also become important when we consider reliability requirements.

 Material selection needs to answer these questions:

 - Will the dielectric use chemistry compatible with current chemistry used by core substrate material?

 - Will the dielectric have acceptable plated copper adhesion?
 (Many original equipment manufacturers [OEMs] want >6 lb./in.
 [1.08 kgm/cm] per 1 oz.
 [35.6 µm] copper.)